Skip to content

 PDSC 821 – Dental Science Core: Dental Ethics

 Courses Online Dental Ethics (CODE) is a series of online courses in dental ethics and professionalism.
 The American College of Dentists developed and manages CODE and related resources at www.dentalethics.org.
 There are no registration fees or tuition and the American College of Dentists welcomes and encourages coordinated educational experiences in educational facilities.
-There are currently over 30 online ethics modules intended for all dental students and professional.
+There are currently over 30 online ethics modules intended for all dental students and professionals.
 Sixteen of the modules identified as particularly relevant to postgraduate dental education and the specialty practice of dentistry will constitute this course.
-[Course Director: Dr. David Cagna; MDS Credit Hours: 1; Offered: Fall]
+[Course Director: Dr. Harry Cosby; MDS Credit Hours: 1; Offered: Fall]

 PDSC 822 – Dental Science Core: Oral Sciences I